Start your nursing career as a newly graduated RN/RPN or LPN at Fraser Health

 Mark, Emergency Nurse, Peace Arch Hospital

-New Graduate Practice Transition Program
+New Graduate Program

-- Develop a competency-based learning plan
+- Develop a competency-based learning plan to support your nursing career goals

-- Have mentorship from an experienced RN/RPN
+- Receive mentorship and support from an experienced nurse

 - Not more than one (1) year has elapsed since the date of program completion